hoonkookshim0717/isonwebtoken/README.md

 console.log(payload);        // { userSymbol: Symbol(), sampleObject: { bbsR: true, bbsW: true, bbsX: false } }
 ```

-By setting user-defined codes and linking any values(primitive values or objects) to the code, token can have reference to the values.
+By setting a user-defined code and linking any value(primitive value or object) to the code, token can have reference to the value.

 > Of course, the token does not have information about actual data(primitive values or objects), just the reference to the object.
 >